myhzyy/Demo-shopping-app/notes.md

 - update images ✅
 - we want to remove a specifc users orderlineitem ✅
+- added "added to cart" pop up ✅
-- add quanity selection when adding to basket
+- add quantity selection when adding to basket